 When J. C. Carleson left the corporate world to join the Central Intelligence Agency (CIA), she expected to find an adventure, and that’s exactly what she found.
-Her assignments in the CIA included such work as assignments in Iraq as part of the search for weapons of mass destruction.
-She traveled through Afghanistan, and had countless clandestine encounters with foreign agents from around the globe.
+Her assignments in the CIA included such work as work in Iraq as part of the search for weapons of mass destruction.
+She traveled through Afghanistan and had countless clandestine encounters with foreign agents from around the globe.
 What she didn’t expect was that the skills she acquired with the CIA would be directly applicable to the private sector, especially in corporate America.

 The book uses real life examples from her experience in the CIA.
 The author explains how working like a spy can teach you the principles of:

 - Targeting—figuring out who you need to know and how to get access to them in the fast way possible

 - Elicitation—a subtle way to get the answers you need without asking question

 - Counterintelligence—how to determine if your organization is unknowingly leaking information